janosgyerik/homepage/_posts/2012-08-08-from-zero-to-django-get-django-going-in-windows-within-minutes.markdown

 tags: []
 comments: []
 ---
 My 5-step banana ice cream recipe got more reaction in one hour than my usual geeky posts in years.
 Maybe I should combine the two concepts!
 Or maybe not.
-Heck, I already like this title so here's the geeky recipe: a <em>decidedly imperfect</em> recipe for getting my django project up and running on a fresh new install of windows.
+Heck, I already like this title so here's the geeky recipe: a *decidedly imperfect* recipe for getting my django project up and running on a fresh new install of windows.

 <h3>Preparation time</h3>

-<em>minutes!</em>
+*minutes!*

 <h3>Ingredients</h3>